stronnag/fl2xui/docs/docs/index.md

     	meson install -C build

 * If there are missing icons (specifically the +/- for time interval widget), it may be necessary to `brew install adwaita-icon-theme`.

+## Google Earth launcher

+fl2xui Attempts to detect the presence of Google Earth.
+Only if this fails is it necessary to add the name of the Google Earth executable in the configuration file:

+* On (non-macOS) POSIX (Linux, FreeBSD) platforms, where Google Earth is customarily on PATH, just the executable name is required, for example:

+        "ge-name" : "google-earth-pro"

+* On Windows, the full path is required, for example (note back-slashes have to be escaped):

+        "ge-name" : "C:\\Program Files\\Google\\Google Earth Pro\\client\\googleearth.exe"

+* On macOS,  Google Earth is not auto-detected, so needs an entry like:

+        "ge-name" :  "/Applications/Google Earth Pro.app/Contents/MacOS/Google Earth"

+  It is also unlikely that it will actually load your files, MacOS appears not to behave as other OS.
+Advice on how to resolve this would be appreciated.

 ## Author and Licence